KDrakoulaki/KDrakoulaki/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a PhD student at the National and Kapodistrian University of Athens, funded by the Greek State Scholarships Institute (IKY).
+I was awarded my PhD with distinction from the National and Kapodistrian University of Athens, funded by the Greek State Scholarships Institute (IKY).
 I investigate the relationship between linguistic, cognitive and music skills of Greek-speaking pre-schoolers.
 I am an advocate for [developmental language disorder](dld.org).
 I'm a speech and language therapist and I have clinical experience working with paediatric populations (language delay, phonological disorders, ASD, language impairment, learning/literacy difficulties).
 I also teach piano to individuals with learning difficulties.

-For the academic year 2020-2021 I'm a [fellow](https://fellows.frictionlessdata.io/) at the Frictionless Data for Reproducible Research Fellowship program, where I'm being trained in issues around open science and reproducibility, and best practices around data management.
+For the academic year 2020-2021 I was a [fellow](https://fellows.frictionlessdata.io/) at the Frictionless Data for Reproducible Research Fellowship program, where I was trained in issues around open science and reproducibility, and best practices around data management.
 My blogs from my experience from the fellowship program can be found [here.](https://fellows.frictionlessdata.io/blog/)

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->